-The Bank has a low duration structure.
-Therefore sensitivity to interest rate shocks is limited.
-Moreover, the duration mismatch is stable as a natural consequence of the clear business model of the Bank.
+The Bank has a moderate duration structure.
+The duration mismatch is stable as a natural consequence of the clear business model of the Bank.

 All interest rate sensitivity analyses are also used for evaluating hedging strategies, internal limit setting and portfolio monitoring purposes, enabling GBI to manage interest rate risk in a proactive manner.